telerik/winforms-docs/gridview/exporting-data/export-to-html.md

 {{endregion}}

-__Columns Width options__

-            There are three options for the column widths.
+__Columns Width options__ There are three options for the column widths.
 First option is to have the columns with fixed width, dependant on the size of the columns in the actual RadGridView that is being exported.
 This is the default way the exporter works.
 Second option is to set a fixed width for all the columns.
 The columns will then take this width while keeping their aspect ratio.
-To set a fixed size for all columns use the
-            __FitWidthSize__ option of the exporter.
+To set a fixed size for all columns use the __FitWidthSize__ option of the exporter.

-        #_[C#] Setting FitWidthSize_
+#### Setting FitWidthSize

 {{source=..\SamplesCS\GridView\ExportingData\ExportToHTML1.cs region=settingFixedColumnsWidth}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToHTML1.vb region=settingFixedColumnsWidth}}